 Limitations of practice are policy structures that can adversely affect the quality of work done by nurse practitioners.

-The American Association of Nurse Practitioners (AANP) prescribes “full practice” as the gold standard.
+The American Association of Nurse Practitioners (AANP) prescribes “Full Practice” as the gold standard.
 The training of nurse practitioners can be put to maximum use in such an environment.
-This also makes nurse practitioners responsible for the healthcare of their patients and reduces the burden on physicians.
-Nurses are encouraged to lend their voices to campaigns for the implementation of full practice in all U.S. states.
-Visit the AANP advocacy center for more information on this.
+That also makes nurse practitioners responsible for their patient’s care and reduces the burden on physicians.
+Nurses are encouraged to lead campaigns to implement “Full Practice” in all US states.
+Visit the AANP advocacy center for more information.